faraday-b/OS-Journal/Docs/week2.md

 The baseline test establishes how the server performs in its "natural" state before any applications or security hardening are applied.
 This acts as the control group for the project.

 - **Procedure:** I will boot the server and allow it to run in an idle state for 10 minutes.
-- **Monitoring:** I will record the "resting" RAM consumption and CPU percentage every 60 seconds.
+- **Monitoring:** I will record the "resting" RAM consumption and CPU percentage using the `free -h` utility.
-- **Goal:** To determine the minimum resource overhead required to keep the OS running.
+- **Goal:** To determine the minimum resource overhead required to keep the OS running before third-party services are installed.

 ---

 ### 3. Application Load Testing

-Load testing evaluates how the system behaves under the stress of the applications I will choose in Phase 3.
+Load testing evaluates how the system behaves under the stress of the applications selected in Phase 3 (Nginx and MariaDB).
 This is critical to ensure the 8GB RAM on my laptop can handle the workload.

-- **Simulated Stress:** I will use the `stress-ng` utility to manually push the CPU to 50% and 80% capacity.
+- **Simulated Stress:** I will monitor service responsiveness during the installation and initial configuration of the database and web server.
-- **I/O Testing:** I will perform a large file transfer between the workstation and the server using `scp` to measure disk write speeds.
+- **I/O Testing:** I will perform file transfers between the workstation and the server using `scp` to measure how network and disk operations impact CPU load.
-- **Success Criteria:** The server must remain responsive via SSH even under 80% load.
+- **Success Criteria:** The server must remain responsive via SSH and maintain available memory overhead even under active service load.

 ---